U.S. Senate bill: S. 1469, introduced by Senate Dianne Feinstein (D-CA) — Homeless Children and Youth Act

 [ii] Under HUD’s CoC program, spending on families for permanent housing interventions has increased.
 CoC spending on permanent supportive housing (PSH) increased by 18% and rapid re-housing (RRH) by 149%, while CoC spending on youth for PSH increased by 175% and by 4,298% for RRH.
 In addition, HUD created a new housing model in the FY17 Notice of Funding Availability called Joint Transitional Housing and PH-RRH, on which HUD spent more than $50 million in 2018—and more than four-fifths of that went to families and youth.

-The Alliance strongly opposes the Homeless Children and Youth Act (S. 1469) because it would wreck the Department of Housing and Urban Development’s (HUD) homelessness program and make it far less likely that homeless families will ever be housed.
-At the same time, the legislation would not benefit the people it is ostensibly designed to help–families living doubled up–who actually need more rental assistance and more investment in affordable housing in order to set up their own households.
+The Alliance strongly opposes the Homeless Children and Youth Act (S. 1469) because it could wreck the Department of Housing and Urban Development’s (HUD) homelessness program and make it far less likely that homeless families will ever be housed.
+At the same time, the legislation is unlikely to benefit the people it is ostensibly designed to help–families living doubled up–who actually need more rental assistance and more investment in affordable housing in order to set up their own households.

 The Homeless Children and Youth Act would change the definition of “homelessness” to allow insecurely housed youth and families, who are housed but living doubled up, to be eligible for HUD’s Continuum of Care (CoC) program, which serves actually homeless families and individuals, those living in shelters or on the streets.
 While doubled up families and youths do have serious housing needs, the vast majority are not literally homeless.
 If they are literally homeless or even imminently homeless (i.e., will not be able to stay where they are), they actually meet HUD’s definition of homelessness.